padmakar-rp/Tiny-llama-text-summarizer/README.md

 # Tiny-llama-text-summarizer
 A lightweight text summarization tool using TinyLlama (1.1B Chat) with Hugging Face Transformers and PyTorch.

+NOTE: Sometimes the output file does not display the code or shows an error such as "Invalid Notebook."
+To see the output, please refer to the file **Reference Images**, and for the code, use the file **TinyLlama Text Summarizer without Output**.

 # TinyLlama Text Summarizer